0x62/LocalPrinter/README.md

 I also recommend installing Tailscale + SSH to make managing the printer remotely easier.

+## Hardware

+Hardware is heavily based on the [Adafruit IoT printer](https://learn.adafruit.com/pi-thermal-printer), with the addition of a 9V power supply for the printer (and stepped down to 5V for Pi).

+[Enable the serial port](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable/enabling-serial-console#option-2-enabling-via-raspi-config-1961278-5) and connect the data port on the printer to the Pi GND, GPIO14 and GPIO15.
+Connect the printer power to 9V power supply.
+You can actually power the printer off 5V if you need to, but the print quality is much better with more power.

 ## Configuration

 You need to create a `.env` file with the following options: